 The Ethics Law prohibits public officers and employees from engaging in certain unethical conduct that benefits themselves, any business entities in which they have a significant pecuniary interest or any persons to whom they have a commitment in a private capacity.
 (NRS 281A.400, 281A.420) The Ethics Law defines the persons to whom public officers and employees have a "commitment in a private capacity" to include: (1) the spouse or domestic partner of the public officer or employee, any member of his or her household or any relative within the third degree of consanguinity or affinity; (2) any person who employs the public officer or employee, his or her spouse or domestic partner or any member of his or her household; (3) any person with whom the public officer or employee has a substantial and continuing business relationship; or (4) any person with whom the public officer or employee has any other commitment, interest or relationship that is substantially similar to the foregoing commitments, interests or relationships.
-(NRS 281A.065) Section 18 of this bill amends this definition to provide that public officers and employees also have a "commitment in a private capacity" to any person for whom they serve in a private capacity: (1) as an officer or a member of the board of directors or in a similar fiduciary capacity; (2) as a volunteer for a substantial amount of their personal time; or (3) as a volunteer on a regular or recurring basis, regardless of the amount of their personal time devoted to such service.
+(NRS 281A.065) Section 18 of this bill makes technical and stylistic revisions to the definition of "commitment in a private capacity" that do not change its substantive meaning.